thepretiso/tower-of-hanoi-vite/README.md

 ## Improvements for the future
 - implement countdown to have more challenging gameplay
 - mouse navigation bug
+- auto solving could continue
+- better styles - these are really poor, quickly made and not responsive
+- better dialog handling
 - sass integration, stylelint integration
-- better styles - these are really poor and not responsive
-- better dialog handling
 - do it in the React way